Disney Vacation Club Resorts

 Members have pool-hopping privileges at other Walt Disney World Resorts (excluding the Animal Kingdom Lodge and Stormalong Bay at the Yacht and Beach Club and Beach Club Villas), when pools are not at capacity.

 Members receive discounts on golf, shopping, spa treatments (at Saratoga Springs) and annual passes.
-Dining discounts at select restaurants are occasionally offered (usually 10% - 20%), and discounted tickets are available for Disney Quest, Pleasure Island and the water parks.
+Dining discounts at select restaurants are occasionally offered (usually 10% - 20%), and discounted tickets are available for Disney Quest and the water parks.

 Reduced room rates are available at DVC resorts if staying on a cash reservation.

 The price of your yearly vacation only changes by the increase in annual dues, usually much less than the yearly increase in resort room rates.